 The school also does lots of other activities outside the basic curriculum to provide enrichment for all pupils.
 These include educational visits, visitors in school, cultural days, themed days, music lessons, charity events, competitions, community projects, sports events, performances and anything else that is available at the time to enrich the curriculum.
 The school currently holds an eco-schools award, sing-up award, Healthy Communities award, silver games award, science award and Stonewall award all of which involve activities above and beyond the basic curriculum.

-Pupils leave Breadsall CE Primary School with a solid set of skills across the curriculum on which they can build at their next school.
+Pupils leave Breadsall CE Primary School with a solid base of knowledge and skills across the curriculum on which they can build at their next school.
 Outcomes in the core subjects are consistently above national averages and outcomes in the foundation subjects show that all pupils make progress across the curriculum.

 From their different starting points, all children make good progress academically, emotionally, creatively, socially and physically.
 Knowledge, understanding and skills are secured and embedded so that children attain highly and are fully prepared for secondary school.
 When pupils leave Breadsall CE Primary they know the importance of kindness, respect and honesty, demonstrate inclusive attitudes and have a sense of their role in the wider society.